cloudposse/atmos/website/docs/cli/configuration.md

 sidebar_position: 1
 ---

 Everything in the `atmos` CLI is configurable.
 The defaults are established in the `atmos.yaml` configuration file.
+The CLI configuration should not be confused with [Stack configurations](/core-concepts/stacks/), which have a different schema.

 # Configuration File (`atmos.yaml`)